 Compliments and complaints

-If you have a complaint or other feedback, please:
+If you have a complaint or feedback about the department and its services, please:

 - Tell us about any problems as soon as possible - the earlier you tell us, the sooner we can act.